LearnTeachCode/intro-javascript-class/week-4/4-1-loops-overview.md

 Try it out!
 So that's the exact same code as our first example, but now it loops on its own, without us copy-pasting to make it repeat manually.
 Phew!
 That's so much nicer.
 This is what computers are meant for.

+**Challenge:** Create a `while` loop that sings the song "99 Bottles of Beer".
+To do this you will need a variable, `bottlesOfBeer`, and a `console.log()` that concatenates the variable into the lyrics.

 :bulb: **Pro tip: Practice and test out your loops using [PythonTutor.com](http://pythontutor.com/javascript.html#mode=edit)** instead of directly in your own JavaScript file or your browser's console.
 Why?
 Because if you make a mistake, you could accidentally create an infinite loop that would crash your browser!
 (And it’s annoying to have to restart everything.)
 PythonTutor will **prevent** infinite loops; it refuses to run your code if it's infinite, and it lets you know with a red error message on their website when you try to visualize the code.

   > Be sure to review the [debugging tips and tools in **section 2.1**](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-2/2-1-debugging.md) for more tips like this!